Trial time

 Grazing by rabbits and livestock had previously limited opportunities for many plants at Nardoo Hills.
 By ending this and bringing experts onto the reserve, we're able to recognise and catalogue the full range of species present.

-Remarkably, this was the second rare orchid to turn up.
+Remarkably, this was the second rare Victorian orchid to turn up.
 Nardoo Hills is home to the largest protected population of the Northern Golden Moths, a small yellow orchid, in Australia.

 Learn more about how we measure our impact.